nikhiltadayya/Contact-Book-Python-/README.md

-Here is your **README draft** for the Contact Book project on GitHub, based on your code and output:

----

 # 📒 Contact Book Management System

 This is a simple **Contact Book project using MySQL** to store, add, display, search, and delete contacts.